 More information about our graduate programs.

 Financial Support and Fundraising

-This award program is made possible by the generous support of the ISU Department of English and Philosophy, the ISU College of Arts and Letters, and the ISU Graduate School, as well as private donations from faculty members and staff.
+The award program is made possible by the generous support of private donors, the ISU Department of English and Philosophy, the ISU College of Arts and Letters, and the ISU Graduate School.

 The Department of English and Philosophy has commissioned an endowment fund for this book award.
 Anyone interested may contribute to the fund.
 Please note that donations should be made out to Idaho State University, and specifically noted as gifts for the “Collegiate Literature Book Award Endowment.”